Prabhabati Dasgupta: Early life

-Dasgupta was born into affluence.
-She was the daughter of Tarakchandra Dasgupta and Mohini Devi; K. C. Das, a noted Indian entrepreneur, was among her siblings.
-In 1920, Dasgupta obtained a MA in psychology from University of Calcutta; the same year, she was accepted as a Barbour Scholar at the University of Michigan.
-In 1927, she received a PhD from Heidelberg University.
+Dasgupta was born into affluence to Tarakchandra Dasgupta, a judge, and Mohini Devi.
+K. C. Das, a noted Indian entrepreneur, was among her siblings.
+She studied at St. Paul’s College, Calcutta and completed an MA in psychology from the University of Calcutta in 1920.
+Later that year, she travelled to the United Kingdom for further study, before enrolling at the University of Michigan as a Barbour Scholar to study political science.
+However, she lost her scholarship after failing to devote sufficient attention to her studies because of her involvement in political work, and subsequently transferred to Columbia University.
+Dasgupta later travelled to Germany and in 1927, she received a PhD from Heidelberg University.

 Activism

+USA

-While in Germany, Dasgupta met M. N. Roy—then, a leading member of the Communist International—and was inspired to return to Calcutta and take to labor activism.
+While studying in the United States, Dasgupta became acquainted with the Indian nationalist Taraknath Das and joined Freedom for India and Ireland, an organization advocating the causes of Indian and Irish independence; she held responsibility for publicity and propaganda.
+Later, in Germany, she encountered prominent expatriate Indian revolutionaries and communists, including Virendranath Chattopadhyaya and M. N. Roy, then leading members of the Communist International, and was inspired to return to Calcutta and take up labor activism.

 All Bengal Scavengers' Union

-Beginning in late 1927, Dasgupta became a regular visitor to the residence slums of the manual scavengers in Kolkata; in the process, she socialized with them extensively—breaching caste purity norms—and came to be known as "Dhangar-er Ma" (lit.
+Beginning in late 1927, Dasgupta became a regular visitor to the residence slums of the manual scavengers in Kolkata, whose members were overwhelmingly drawn from the Dalit castes and treated as untouchables.
+In the process, she socialized with them extensively, breaching caste norms, (Note: Sarkar notes that the "very sight of them [manual scavengers] polluted and produced acute physical revulsion" in upper-caste men and women.) and came to be known as "Dhangar-er Ma" (lit.
 Mother of Scavengers).
-In November 1927, with the aid of Muzaffar Ahmad and Dharani Goswami of the Workers and Peasants Party (WPP), she formed the All Bengal Scavengers' Union (ABSU) and became its inaugural president.
-While scavengers had mobilized before, as early as 1870s, ABSU taught them to raise funds for collective subsistence during strikes, not run afoul of technical illegalities, and articulate their demands in writing; Tanika Sarkar, a pre-eminent historian of colonial India, notes that the Union—via their propaganda—"translated grievances into demands and demands into rights".
+In November, with aid from Muzaffar Ahmad and Dharani Goswami of the Workers and Peasants Party (WPP), she formed the All Bengal Scavengers' Union (ABSU) and became its inaugural president.
+While manual scavengers had engaged in collective action, as early as 1870s, ABSU taught them to raise funds for collective subsistence during strikes, not run afoul of technical illegalities, and articulate their demands in writing.
+Tanika Sarkar, a pre-eminent historian of colonial India, notes the Union, via their propaganda, to have "translated grievances into demands and demands into rights".